 4. What is MogoCard?
 MogoCard is their Visa prepaid card which is currently available on a limited basis.

 5. What is the Mogo App?
-The Mogo app allows members to access all Mogo services using their smartphone.
+The Mogo app allows members to access all Mogo services using their smartphones.
 It is available on the App Store and Google Play.

 6. Is Mogo a Payday Loan?
 Mogo is not a payday company.
 However, their MogoZip loans offer payday-like interest rates and should only be used as a last resort.
 Avoid if you can so you don’t end up getting sucked into a vicious cycle of debt.

 7. Is Borrowell legit?
 Yes, Borrowell is a legitimate company with over 1 million members in Canada.
 They use bank-level encryption to protect your private information.